dlbogdan/boiler-outdoor-dep/README.md

 3. If the house is **too cold** on cold days → increase Design Flow Temp.
 4. If the house is **too warm** on cold days → decrease Design Flow Temp.
 5. If the house **overheats on sunny days** → decrease lux thresholds or increase max solar offset.
+6. If you have a **demand sensor**, adjust the neutral point and scale to match your system's behavior.
+A lower neutral means more aggressive boosting; a higher scale means gentler response.
-6. Monitor the automation traces to verify sensible flow temperature values before relying on it.
+7. Monitor the automation traces to verify sensible flow temperature values before relying on it.

 ## Files